 - Create an after-party event.
 Double book evenings where you can’t miss a get-together but don’t want to stay too long.
 You can always attend an evening Alcoholics Anonymous meeting, go to an evening church service, or watch a movie with sober friends.

-Seek Addiction Detox in West Palm Beach, FL
+Seek Addiction Detox in Jupiter, FL

 You may not be able to stay away from all uncomfortable holiday parties.
 However, you can find ways to manage your stress.
 If you do slip up, it’s never too late to schedule time in an alcohol detox program as part of your recovery.
 Our services include: